I'm free! I'm free! I'm Winston bloody Churchill!

 |Period & Setting||May 1940, predominantly London|

-Darkest Hour, a film written by acclaimed New Zealand writer Anthony McCarten, also known for biopics The Theory of Everything (2014) and Bohemian Rhapsody (2018), the most successful biographical film of all time, won immense critical praise.
+Darkest Hour, written by acclaimed New Zealand writer Anthony McCarten, also known for biopics The Theory of Everything (2014) and Bohemian Rhapsody (2018), the most successful biographical film of all time, won immense critical praise.
 Nominated for six Oscars and nine BAFTAs, for both awards it won Best Actor (Gary Oldman, who also won the Best Actor Golden Globe) and Best Makeup and Hairstyling (Kazuhiro Tsuji, David Malinowski and the Isle of Wight's Lucy Sibbick).
 One of the key themes of the film was the issue of the stranded men at Dunkirk; this was the focus of another British 2017 film, Dunkirk, which won three Oscars (Film Editing, Sound Editing and Sound Mixing) at the same ceremony.

 The film is certainly dramatic, though as with historical dramas as a whole is a more accurate representation historically for the year it was made than the year it depicts.
 As with biopics as a whole the main character, in this case Churchill, is seen to be an isolated figure in his distrust of Hitler when in truth Attlee and the Labour Party shared his revulsion of dealing with the fascist.
 To increase the drama and tension, Britain is portrayed as being completely isolated in the world in its opposition to the Nazis with the rest of the Empire, including Africa, Australia, Canada and India, only mentioned during one of Churchill's speeches and have no part to play in the drama.

-One memorable scene has Churchill travelling on the Underground and talking to the common people.
-This persuades him not to give in to his fellow politicians urging him to negotiate a surrender but to continue the fight.
+One memorable scene has Churchill travelling on the Underground and talking to ordinary people.
+This persuades him not to give in to his fellow politicians urging him to negotiate a surrender, but to continue the fight.
 This event did not happen – though Churchill did indeed wander around London to talk to the public during the war – but should not detract from it being a particularly moving dramatic moment and exceptional cinema.
 Though the filmmakers had hoped to use the London Transport Museum's 1938 Tube Stock, such as is still in daily use on the Isle of Wight, in fact the scene uses 1959 stock from the Mangapps Railway Museum instead.

 The film is dedicated to John Hurt, who had originally been cast as Neville Chamberlain.
-Chamberlain was dying of cancer at the time the film was set but Hurt was unable to play the role before himself dying of cancer.
+Chamberlain was dying of cancer at the time the film was set, but Hurt was unable to play the role before himself dying of cancer.

 Man or Myth?

 Each of the films reacts to the myth of Churchill in a different way.
 Young Winston is a direct adaptation of Churchill's autobiography.
 Churchill: The Hollywood Years Hollywoodises the first non-American in the 21st Century to have a US warship named after him, the USS Winston Churchill, commissioned in 2001.
 This parodies both the legend and the US approach to historical films in general.
 Yet it is the two films made in 2017, Churchill and Darkest Hour, which are the most telling.
 Churchill challenged the legend and was washed aside, Darkest Hour embraced it and rode the wave to glory.
 That two very different films were made at the same time shows not only that every story has at least two sides and every person is a complicated being with many conflicting, contradictory outlooks, views, perspectives, moods and views as they grow, gain new experiences and obtain or lose innocence, insight, weariness, cynicism and/or optimism as they age.
-This also reflects the division running through British society in 2017, particularly with regards Britain's role in Europe.
-In Darkest Hour Churchill is battling to maintain British identity in face of Europe while in Churchill he is seen as stubborn, old-fashioned and unwilling to take the risk of reaching out and embracing/freeing Europe, which despite his fears of failure and disaster will instead lead to success and glory.
+This also reflects the division running through British society in 2017, particularly with regards to Britain's role in Europe.
+In Darkest Hour Churchill is battling to maintain British identity in face of Europe while in Churchill he is seen as stubborn, old-fashioned and unwilling to take the risk of reaching out and embracing/freeing Europe, which, despite his fears of failure and disaster, will instead lead to success and glory.